IHDI's Pilot Foster Program went great... so great that it is becoming a weekend event!

 Foster families need to provide a loving, happy, and welcoming home to our dogs.
 All supplies are provided, including food and training treats for their stay with their foster family.
 The family can check out crates, blankets, and other items if they do not already have these items in their home.
 Transportation of the foster dog for pick up and drop off will be the responsibility of the foster family.
 All medical care and prescriptions (if applicable) is provided by IHDI for the dog and throughout the foster stay.

 We ask that fosters dedicate at least one weekend per month for a minimum of 6 months.

 Can I foster if I have a pet dog in the home?

-Yes!
-For beginning fosters, only one pet dog will be approved.
 All pets will be observed and evaluated during the home visit to ensure this is a good environment for our service dogs in training.
 We do ask that your dog and other pets enjoy other dog's company.
 We don't want this to be a disruption in their life and we don't want anything to jeopardize our dog's service dog career.
-If a meet and greet is desired, we will do this at our facility, monitored by one of our trainers.
+If a supervised meet and greet is desired, we will do this at our facility, monitored by one of our trainers.

 Do I have to have prior dog training experience to foster a service dog in training?

 Not at all!
 We will provide all the necessary training tools and techniques.
-Continual guidance and training will also be provided along the way.
+Continual guidance, support, and training will also be provided along the way.

 What is a home visit?

 A representative of IHDI will set up an appointment to visit your home, all people living in the home, and your pets.
 This visit is to ensure your home is a safe environment for our dogs.
-The interview can also be done during the home visit and all together it is used to measure to commitment of the entire family to the training during the dog's stay.
-Also as an organization regulated by PACFA, detailed records and a home visit are required to keep us in compliance.
+All together it is used to measure the commitment of the entire family and their ability to uphold the dog's training during the foster stay.
+Also as an organization regulated by PACFA, detailed records of a home visit are required to keep us in compliance.

 Can I request a specific size of dog?